Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Increased infection risk

-Deficiency is extremely common: Over 40% of pregnant women are vitamin D deficient, with higher rates in women with darker skin, limited sun exposure, or living in northern climates.
+Deficiency extremely common: Over 40% of pregnant women are vitamin D deficient, with higher rates in women with darker skin, limited sun exposure, or living in northern climates.

-Food sources (limited): Fatty fish (salmon, mackerel), fortified milk and plant milks, egg yolks, and sunlight exposure (15-20 minutes several times weekly).
+Food sources (limited): Fatty fish (salmon, mackerel), fortified milk and plant milks, egg yolks, sunlight exposure (15-20 minutes several times weekly).

 Supplementation recommended: Most prenatal vitamins contain 400-800 IU, which may not be sufficient for deficient women.
 Testing vitamin D levels during pregnancy and supplementing accordingly is ideal.